cd83/cd83.github.io/resume.md

 >$ whoami
 >
->My name is Chris Lee and I am a DevOps Engineer with a passion for infrastructure, containerization, and automation.
+>My name is Chris Lee and I am a DevOps Engineer with a passion for containerization, automation, and Infrastructure as Code.
 I'm a Windows / Powershell guy but can Linux and Bash script just the same.
 My current focus is Azure Kubernetes Service (AKS).
 >
 >I believe that collaboration and communication are the keys to success across an organization.
 I continually strive to learn new technologies and work with team members to facilitate understanding between roles.